 At Lansing Community College, we police with safety in mind.
 LCC police officers are law enforcement professionals who patrol, monitor and observe our campuses as part of LCC's cooperative learning community.
-Police and Public Safety at LCC function as an independent law enforcement agency, allowing us to measure our interventions and responses with appropriate sensitivity in collegiate settings.
+Public Safety at LCC function as an independent law enforcement agency, allowing us to measure our interventions and responses with appropriate sensitivity in collegiate settings.

 Contact Public Safety

 Lansing, MI 48933

 Location: GB 2110

 Lansing, MI 48917

 In an emergency call 911 for local Police, Fire, and Emergency Medical Services.

 To ensure safe and responsible interactions between officers and citizens on LCC campuses, the Police Department has created The Citizen Contact Receipt, or Stop Receipt.
 A responding officer gives a Stop Receipt to any individual with whom the officer has official contact.
 Stop Receipts are actual, physical pieces of paper containing all the relevant information resulting from a person's interactions with LCC police: time, date, location, officer name and service number, reason for interaction, race, gender, and the result of the interaction.
 Other information pertaining to force or other aspects of police intervention will also be chronicled on Stop Receipts.

 Situations that might require an officer to issue a Stop Receipt include car stops, interviews relating to an investigation, detention, arrest, and any other interaction with police that occurs as part of official business or investigation.